scottfr/SystemsBook/08 Building Confidence/ModelConfidence.md

 # End Model

+~ Exercise

+Create an equation to represent the uncertainty of how many red marbles in a bag.
+You know there are at least 5 red marbles and no more that 14.
+You do not have any other information.

+~ Answer

+We use a standard deviation of 4 as we lack any information on what the dispersion should be.

+\e{Round(Rand(5, 15))}

+~ End Exercise

+~ Exercise

+Create an equation to represent the uncertainty of how many red marbles in a bag.
+You know there are probably about 20 red marbles and you know there are no more than 100 marbles in the bag.

+~ Answer

+\e{Round(RandTriangular(0, 100, 20))}

+~ End Exercise

+~ Exercise

+Create an equation to represent the uncertainty of how many red marbles in a bag.
+You know there are probably about 20 red marbles and you do not know how many marbles the bag can hold total.

+~ Answer

+\e{Round(RandLogNormal(20, 4))}

+We use a standard deviation of 4 as we lack any information on what the dispersion should be.

+~ End Exercise

 The astute reader will notice that our discussion up to this has failed to address an important point: how do we determine the uncertainty of a variable?
 It is very easy to say that we do not know the precise value of a variable, but it is much more difficult to define the uncertainty of it.
 One case where we can precisely define uncertainty is when you take a random sample of measurements.
 For instance, suppose our model included the height of the average American man as a variable.
 We could randomly select a hundred men and measure their heights.
 In this case our uncertainty would be normally distributed with a mean equal to the mean of our sample of one hundred men and a standard deviation equal to the standard error of our sample of one hundred men^[Please note that this contradicts slightly what we said earlier.
 Clearly, a person cannot have a negative height while the normal distribution will sometimes generate negative values.
 So wouldn't a log-normal distribution be better than a normal distribution?
 Mechanistically, it would, however statistically we can show that due to the Central Limit Theorem the normal distribution does asymptotically precisely model our uncertainty.
 Given a large enough sample size (100 is more than enough in this case), the standard deviations for uncertainty will be so small that the chances of seeing a negative number (or even one far from the mean) are effectively none.].
 For any random sample of $n$ values from a population, the same should hold true: you will be able to model your uncertainty using a normal distribution with:

 $$ \mu = \frac{Value_1+Value_2+Value_3+...+Value_n}{n} $$
 $$ \sigma = \sqrt{\frac{1}{n} \sum_{i=1}^n (Value_i-\mu)^2} $$

 However, in most applied cases you will not be able to apply this normality assumption.
 Generally you will not have a nice random sample, or you might have no data at all and instead have some abstract variable you need to specify a value for.
 In these cases, it is up to you to make a judgment call on the uncertainty.
 Choose one of the four distributions detailed above and use whatever expert knowledge available to you to place an estimate on the parameterization of uncertainty.
 One rule of thumb, however, is that it is better to overestimate uncertainty than underestimate it.
 It is better to err on the side of overestimating your lack of knowledge than it is to obtain undue confidence in model results due to an underestimation of uncertainty.

+~ Exercise

+You have tested the diameter of 15 widgets coming out of a factory and obtained the following values: 2.3, 2.5, 1.9, 1.4, 2.0, 2.7, 1.9, 2.1, 2.1, 2.2, 1.6, 2.4, 2.0, 1.8, 2.6.

+Create an equation to generate a new widget size with the same distribution as the widgets arriving from the factory.

+~ Answer

+\e{RandNormal(2.1, 0.3625)}

+~ End Exercise

+~ Exercise

+You have taken 12 sheep from a population and weighed the amount of wool on each sheep to obtain the following weights in kilograms: 1.005, 0.817, 0.756, 0.821, 0.9, 0.962, 0.692, 0.976, 0.721, 0.828, 0.718, 0.852.

+Create an equation to generate how much a random variable for how much wool you will obtain from a sheep.

+~ Answer

+\e{RandNormal(0.837, 0.106)}

+~ End Exercise

 ## Confidence and Philosophy